SAMLab-UPV/SAMLab/README.md

 SAMLab is dual-licensed under:

-- GNU General Public License v3.0 (GPLv3) for open-source use
-  (see `LICENSE` for details)
+- GNU Affero General Public License v3.0 (AGPLv3) for open-source use (see `LICENSE` for details)

-- Commercial licenses for proprietary and industrial use
+- Commercial licenses for organisations wishing to use, modify, distribute, or integrate SAMLab without complying with the AGPLv3 requirements
   (see `LICENSE_COMMERCIAL.txt` for details)

+For commercial licensing enquiries, please contact samaruc.info@gmail.com